Q: Who is eligible to apply for this program?

 Q: Can applicants apply to the program with screenplays they did not write themselves?

-A: The screenplay or series does not have to be written by the applicant.
+A: The screenplay does not have to be written by the applicant.
 However, when an outside writer's material is used, all necessary rights must be obtained from the author, including the rights to adapt previously existing material.
-Literary Releases and Underlying Rights must be submitted with your application.
+Literary Releases and Underlying Rights or Outside Writer's Release must be submitted with your application.

 Q: I have a writing partner and am interested in co-directing with her.
 Can we apply as a team?